-A trip will be more enjoyable with some songs playing in the background, particularly if you’re doing a trip to Tanzania.
+A trip will be more enjoyable with a playlist playing in the background, particularly if you’re doing a trip to Tanzania.

 We’ve all experienced it.
 When that particular song comes on the radio, you are instantly transported to another world.
 You’re often left with a sneaky grin, sheepish eyes, and a mild state of euphoria.
 Music is the fuel of travel and memories.
 That’s why holiday playlists are important.
 It’s just another way to help us remember those encounters.